 How to start: sign up for affiliate programs relevant to you and your audience.
 Create content that promotes your affiliate links, such as blog posts, social media captions, and ads.

-8. Start Dropshipping
+8. Start dropshipping

 Dropshipping is a term used to describe an online store that doesn’t hold inventory.
 Unlike traditional ecommerce stores that stock products and manage shipping and delivery, dropshippers only have to worry about attracting customers to their stores.